flatpak/flatpak/README.md

 ----

-There are multiple projects which have a hard dependency on Linux and GLib, such as NetworkManager, ostree, xdg-app, etc.  It makes sense for them to be able to share Linux-specific APIs.
+There are multiple projects which have a hard dependency on Linux and GLib, such as NetworkManager, ostree, flatpak, etc.  It makes sense for them to be able to share Linux-specific APIs.

 This module also contains some code taken from systemd, which has very